vvmarchenko/techblog/content/cv.md

 ## Professional Experience
 {{< cv-job-title
 logo="/imgcv/qollabe.png"
-header="IT Engineer"
+header="Senior Support Engineer"
 link="https://qollabe.com/"
 company="Qollabe"
 dates="Since Aug 2021" >}}

 ### Basic responsibilities:
-- Administer employee and company resource access;
+- Administration of employee and company resource access;
-- Manage payments for all company resources, services, accounts and domains;
-- Administer the Jira server;
+- Administration of Jira server, creating automatization workflow;
-- Writing Python scripts to automate processes in Jira;
+- Writing Bash / Python scripts to automate routine processes;
-- Provide employee support and troubleshoot websites issues;
-- Administer external hostings and manage DNS records for all company websites;
+- Administration of external hostings and managing DNS records for all company websites;
-- Acquiring domain names and participating in auctions to purchase them;
-- Setting up and configuring Google Analytics.
+- Providing employee support and troubleshoot websites issues;
+- Collaboration with the DevOps team to build and optimize processes in the company;

 And this is just a tiny part of what I have to deal with in this position, but every time I am thrilled to receive new challenges and participate in solving complex tasks.